-According to the IRS website, they are unable to even review the status of your refund until it is at least 21 days after you filed online.
-If you filed with mail-in tax forms, they can’t access your refund until six weeks later.
+According to the IRS website, they are unable to review the status of your refund until it is at least 21 days after you filed online.
+And if you filed with mail-in tax forms, they can’t access your refund until six weeks later.

 I’ve made this error in the past.
-If you’re even one digit off on the account number or routing number for your bank account, the IRS will not be able to direct deposit your tax refund.
+If you’re even one digit off on an account or routing number for your bank account, the IRS will not be able to direct deposit your tax refund.

 Once you’ve submitted your tax return, you can’t edit your information.
-The IRS will default to sending you a check to the address listed on your return, which will add on a few weeks.
+The IRS will default to sending you a check to the address listed on your return.
+But note that this process will add a few weeks to your return time.

-How long does it normally take for my tax refund status to change from “return received” to “refund approved?”
+7. How long does it usually take for my tax refund status to change from “return received” to “refund approved?”

 Sometimes a few days, but it could take longer depending on your tax situation.

-How Often is the “Where’s My Refund” Tracker Updated Online?
+8. How often is the “Where’s My Refund” tracker updated?

 The Where’s My Refund tracker is only updated once per day, typically at night.
-There is no need to refresh the tracker throughout the day.
+For that reason, there is no need to refresh the tracker throughout the day.

-Will the “Where’s My Refund” Tracker work for any amended returns as well?
+9. Will the “Where’s My Refund” tracker work for any amended returns as well?

-No, the tracker is only good for normal tax returns, not amended ones.
-There is a separate tracker, Where’s My Amended Return, that lets you track your amended return.
+No, the tracker is only good for regular tax returns, not amended ones.
+However, there is a separate tracker, Where’s My Amended Return, that lets you track your amended return.

-All amended returns are processed manually and take much longer to process than a normal a tax return.
-Don’t contact the IRS within four months of sending an amended return, as they are unable to access your returns before then.
+All amended returns are processed manually and take much longer to process than a regular tax return.
+Because of that, you won’t want to contact the IRS within four months of sending an amended return, as they are unable to access your returns before then.